coin-au-carre/slacking/README.md

 + [users.list](https://api.slack.com/methods/users.list)

 More convenient helpers functions and structures are coming...
-If you need any features feel free to ask or contribute.
+If you need any features feel free to ask and contribute.

 Manage Slacking instance